 • Ads in free version

 Available for iOS and Android, (and Windows), this free app is packed with easy-to-use features that can completely transform a photo and allow you to add a creative stamp on the frame.
 From the more conventional exposure and colour adjustments.
-Pixlr also offers a highly effective Autofix option, which does a great job at enhancing the image and even balancing the exposure of skies in landscape scenes.
+Pixlr also offers a highly effective Autofix option, which does a great job of enhancing the image and even balancing the exposure of skies in landscape scenes.

 There’s also a camera function that adds ‘Picture Style’ filters so I was able to get an idea of how my final image will look.
 The Collage feature showcases multiple images at the same time.
 One of the coolest features Pixlr offers however is the huge range of creative borders that can be added around the frame with just one click.
 From grungy looks to modern and clean borders – there is something for everyone.